jasonleow/visualaid/src/pages/about.md

     weight: 4
 template: page
 ---
-This website was inspired by the work of Sudesna Roy Chowdhury's[website](https://sudesnaroychowdhury.wixsite.com/covid), a treasure trove of COVID-19-related translations for healthcare workers.
+This website was inspired by the work of Sudesna Roy Chowdhury's [website](https://sudesnaroychowdhury.wixsite.com/covid), a treasure trove of COVID-19-related translations for healthcare workers.
 We took that as a starting point of our project, did more research and prototyping to come up with VisualAid.

 \
 This spontaneous ground-up, volunteer-driven project is **not affiliated to any organization**.